Non-Semisimple TQFT's and BPS $q$-Series: Preliminaries

-A physical construction of new $q$-series invariants of 3-manifolds was proposed in \cite{Gukov:2016gkn,Gukov:2017kmk}.
-Much like invariants $\N_r (M)$ reviewed above, these $q$-series invariants are labeled by extra data, which originally was interpreted as the choice of abelian flat connection or, equivalently,\footnote{In this paper we only consider $SU(2)$ version of these invariants.
-The higher-rank version is also available, see {\it e.g.} \cite{Chung:2018rea,Park:2019xey}.} an element of $H_1 (M)$.
-Soon, it was realized \cite{Gukov:2019mnk,Gukov:2020lqm} that the extra data $\mathfrak{s}$ which labels $\hat{Z}_\mathfrak{s}(M)$ should be understood as a spin$^c$ structure on $M$.
+A physical construction of new $q$-series invariants of 3-manifolds was proposed in~\cite{Gukov:2017kmk,Gukov:2016gkn}.
+Much like invariants $\N_r (M,\omega)$ reviewed above, these $q$-series invariants are labeled by extra data, which originally was interpreted as the choice of abelian flat connection or, equivalently,\footnote{In this paper we only consider $\operatorname{SU}(2)$ version of these invariants.
+The higher-rank version is also available, see, e.g.,~\cite{Chung:2018rea,Park:2019xey}.} an element of $H_1 (M)$.
+Soon, it was realized~\cite{Gukov:2020lqm,Gukov:2019mnk} that the extra data $\mathfrak{s}$ which labels $\hat{Z}_\mathfrak{s}(M)$ should be understood as a spin$^c$ structure on $M$.
 Recall, that as a set $H_1 (M)$ is isomorphic to Spin$^c (M)$, but the isomorphism is non-canonical.
-The difference between the two becomes apparent in cutting and gluing operations, which in part explains why it was not noticed until the invariants were extended to 3-manifolds with toral boundaries and link complements, where $\mathfrak{s}$ is a relative spin$^c$-structure.
-In particular, if $M$ is the complement of a knot $K$ in rational homology sphere, the invariant is expected to be read off from a single two-variable series:
+The difference between the two becomes apparent in cutting and gluing operations, which in part explains why it was not noticed until the invariants were extended to 3-manifolds with toral boundaries and link complements, where~$\mathfrak{s}$ is a relative spin$^c$-structure.
+In particular, if $M$ is the complement of a knot $K$ in rational homology sphere, the invariant is expected to be read off from a single two-variable series:\footnote{The notation $R[q^{-1},q]]$ means the ring of formal Laurent power series in $q$, with coefficients in $R$, where one can have infinitely many terms with positive powers of $q$ but only finitely many terms with negative powers of $q$.}

 for some $c\in \Z_+$ and $\Delta\in \Q$.
 Apart from the original physics formulation, several approaches toward rigorous constructions of this invariant have been developed.
-For example, the approach based on recursion and resurgence, although in principle can be applied to any knot (or link) is rather laborious and was used in \cite{Gukov:2019mnk} to produce $F_K (q,x) := \hat Z (S^3 \setminus K)$ only for torus knots and a single hyperbolic knot, the figure-eight knot $K = {\bf 4_1}$.
+For example, the approach based on recursion and resurgence, although in principle can be applied to any knot (or link) is rather laborious and was used in~\cite{Gukov:2019mnk} to produce $F_K (x,q) := \hat Z \big(S^3 \setminus K\big)$ only for torus knots and a single hyperbolic knot, the figure-eight knot $K = {\bf 4_1}$.

+Another, much more efficient diagrammatic approach based on the $R$-matrix for Verma modules and quantum groups at generic $q$ was proposed by Park~\cite{Park:2020edg,Park2021}.
+Using this approach, one can quickly compute $F_K(x,q)$ for many hyperbolic knots up to roughly 10 crossings and also for many infinite families.
+Specifically, the $R$-matrix used by Park~\cite{Park:2020edg} is the universal $R$-matrix~\cite{MR1026957} applied to the lowest weight Verma modules with complex weights (determined by complex variables $x$ and $y$ in this expression):